bruce-lam/supercell_hackathon/supercell_hackathon/README.md

 3. **📦 An object drops from the pipe** — One of 449 3D models tumbles out with full physics
 4. **🗣️ The Genie voices its verdict** — ElevenLabs synthesizes sarcastic dialogue in real-time
 5. **🚪 The door opens... or doesn't** — If your logic satisfied the law, you escape.
 If not, the Genie gloats.
-6. **🌅 Reactor wakeup scene** — After passing door 3, your browser opens an explorable AI world (Reactor WorldCore) — a cozy bedroom you can move through with WASD.
+6. **🌅 Reactor wakeup scene** — After passing door 3, your browser opens an explorable AI world (Reactor WorldCore) — a cozy bedroom you can move through.

 The Genie is a *Monkey's Paw* — it deliberately misinterprets wishes.
 Ask for "something red" and it might drop a red fish.
 Ask for "a weapon" and it might give you a rubber duck.
 You must be precise.